pivotal/docs-tap/tap-gui/plugins/app-live-view-steeltoe.md

 This is the default page loaded in the **Live View** section.
 This page gives a tabular overview containing the following information:

-- application name
+- Application name
-- instance ID
+- Instance ID
-- location
+- Location
-- actuator location
+- Actuator location
-- health endpoint
+- Health endpoint
-- direct actuator access
+- Direct actuator access
-- framework
+- Framework
-- version
+- Version
-- new patch version
+- New patch version
-- new major version
+- New major version
-- build version
+- Build version

 You can navigate between **Information Categories** by selecting from the drop-down menu on the top right corner of the page.